MarcelGarus/glados/glados/README.md

 But whatever solution you come up with, it'll be correct:
 Our tests aren't merely some arbitrary examples anymore.
-Rather, they correspond to the **actual mathematical definition of max**.
+Instead, they correspond to the **actual mathematical definition of max**.

 ## How to find properties

-Finding properties can seem difficult at times, but you'll get better at finding them and you can start with obvious ones first.
+Finding properties can seem difficult at times, but you'll get better at finding them, and you can start with obvious ones first.
 They don't have to be perfect – testing a few simple properties can still be better than traditional unit tests.

 To get you started, here are a bunch of patterns that can help you to find properties: